 On October 8, 2008, a purported shareholder, Jerry Rosenbaum, filed a derivative action in the Superior Court for the State of California, County of San Diego, against the Company, as nominal defendant, and certain of our current and former officers and directors, including the members of our Audit Committee, as defendants.
 Two other purported shareholders, Mark Campos and Chris Arnsdorf, separately filed substantially similar lawsuits in the same court on October 20, 2008 and November 5, 2008, respectively.
 The complaints allege claims for breach of fiduciary duties for disseminating false and misleading statements and for failing to maintain internal controls, unjust enrichment, abuse of control, and gross mismanagement, in each case for the period from February 2007 to the date on which each complaint was filed.
 The plaintiffs allege that the Company misrepresented its financial results by failing to disclose that it recognized certain revenues in violation of generally accepted accounting principles and the Company's own internal revenue cut-off procedures.
-Additionally, the plaintiffs allege that the Company, attorneys' fees and costs, and appropriate equitable relief.
+Additionally, the plaintiffs allege that the Company misrepresented the status of the accounting review conducted by the Audit Committee.
+The plaintiffs are seeking an unspecified amount for damages sustained by the Company, attorneys' fees and costs, and appropriate equitable relief.
 We anticipate filing a stipulation with plaintiffs that the derivative actions be consolidated.
 The Company intends to defend this litigation vigorously.